 What if my tree needs routine rather than emergency pruning?

 Parks & Recreation conducts routine pruning every year on a portion of city blocks in each community board in order to keep our mature trees healthy.
-If you think a tree condition poses a risk, you can call or visit 311 to request an inspection by a forester.
+If you think a tree condition poses an immediate risk, you can call or visit 311 to request an inspection by a forester.
 The forester will then decide if the tree needs pruning more immediately or if the next pruning cycle will correct the issues.

 May I arrange for a private tree service to work on a City tree?

 If you think that any city tree requires work outside of these Parks’ regular maintenance programs, you can apply for a permit for an ISA-certified arborist to perform work on the tree.
-Please refer to our Working On or Near Trees page to address your particular concern.
+Please refer to our Tree Work Permit page to address your particular concern.